TamilBots/TamilVcBot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/TAMILBOTS/TAMILVCBOT)

-- Generate Pyrogram session string by running by yourself or through [Here](https://replit.com/@AlvinB1/generate-pyrogram-session-string)
 - Enable the worker after deploy the project to Heroku
 - send `!ping`, `!uptime`, or `!sysinfo` from userbot account itself or its contacts to check if the userbot is running or not.
 - Send `!join` to a voice chat enabled group chat from userbot account itself or its contacts.
-- Reply to an audio with `/play` to start playing it in the voice chat, every member of the group. can use the `!play` and other common commands now, check `!help` for more commands.

 **Features**

-- Playlist, queue
+•• Playlist, queue
-- Loop one track when there is only one track in the playlist
-- Automatically downloads audio for the first two tracks in the playlist to ensure smooth playing
+•• Loop one track when there is only one track in the Automatically downloads audio for the first two tracks in the playlist to ensure smooth playing
 - Automatically pin the current playing track
 - Show current playing position of the audio